Building Your Character

 • Each Spell costs 1 ARC to cast

-• Your magic uses your Cognition Modifier
+• Your magic uses your Cognition Stat

 • If you chose a non-magic Class at Level 1, you keep these spells but won’t learn higher level ones